Do you run a business in the City of Sydney?

 Business survival throughout COVID

-It’s been a tough year for businesses, and we’re proud that we’ve provided support to our businesses with a $72.5 million package that included over 455 support grants to help small businesses through the pandemic.
-During COVID, the City’s grants team processed 6 years’ worth of applications in 6 weeks during COVID - now that’s impressive!
+It’s been a tough 18 months for businesses, and we’re proud to be providing ongoing support to our businesses, with an initial $72.5 million package that included over 455 support grants to help small businesses through the pandemic, and a current urgent response package worth $5 million and fee waiting $7.8 million worth in revenue and fees for each month of lockdown.
+During last year's Covid restrictions, the City’s grants team processed 6 years’ worth of applications in 6 weeks during COVID - now that’s impressive!
+We continue to advocate for small business support and for the return of Jobkeeper.

 Our Al Fresco 24 hour city